 Any fears or misconceptions you may have about the procedure

-After Wisdom Tooth Removal Surgery
+Facts About Wisdom Tooth Removal After Surgery

-Your dentist or oral surgeon will probably prescribe you painkillers to relieve the pain as you may have swelling and mild discomfort for 3 or so days.
+Your dentist or oral surgeon in Dubai will probably prescribe you painkillers to relieve the pain as you may have swelling and mild discomfort for 3 or so days.
 Overall your mouth may need a few weeks to completely heal.

 Here are some tips to assist in your recovery: